This potato salad has fresh, homemade mayo, so it’s creamy and tasty! Make this easy side dish to serve with your summer meals.

 - Eggs – For a boost of protein and extra creaminess, we add a couple of eggs to the salad.
 If you aren’t a fan of them, feel free to leave them out.

-- Garnishes – A sprinkle of paprika and green onions add some visual flair
+- Garnishes – A sprinkle of paprika and green onions adds some visual flair

-- Dressing – Potato salad dressing can make or break your side dish.
-Using homemade mayo (mayonnaise) is better for you.
-It takes less than 3 minutes to make, and it has heart-healthy avocado oil in it for great flavor.
+- Dressing – Using homemade mayo (mayonnaise) is great.
+It takes less than 3 minutes to make, and it has avocado oil in it for great flavor.
 Spend time whisking all the ingredients together to have a very creamy texture dressing.
-Don’t forget to season well the dressing with salt and black pepper.
+Don’t forget to season the dressing well with salt and black pepper.

-The truth is, any type of potato can be used to make this healthy potato salad recipe, including sweet potatoes!
+The truth is, any type of potato can be used to make this salad recipe, including sweet potatoes!

-If you’re using baby potatoes or potatoes with thin skin, you could keep it on if you prefer.
+If you’re using baby potatoes or potatoes with thin skin, you could keep them on if you prefer.
 It’s really up to you!

 - Add bacon for an added crunch.